Larusso/modeler/README.md

 **example:**
 * __as3 decorator class template__ as3.decoratorClass.mustache

-## run 'modler'
+## run 'Modeler'

 ### run with lein2

 Make sure you have installed [leiningen][lein] on your system.
-Run modler like this:
+Run Modeler like this:

     lein run -- path/to/model.xml